-Type of pricing How it's priced What this pricing may mean for you Examples Community- rated (also called Generally the same monthly premium is charged to everyone who has the Medigap policy, regardless of age.
-Your premium isn't based on your age.
+Type of pricing How it's priced What this pricing may mean for you Examples Community- rated (also called Generally the same premium is charged to Your premium isn't based on your age.
 Premiums may go up because of inflation and Mr. Smith is 65.
-He buys a Medigap policy and pays a \$165 monthly premium. "no-age- rated") other factors but not because of your age.
-Mrs. Perez is 72.
+He buys a Medigap policy and pays a \$165 monthly premium. "no-age- rated") Mrs. Perez is 72.
 She buys the same Medigap policy as Mr. Smith.
-She also pays a \$165 monthly premium because, with this type of Medigap policy, everyone pays the same price regardless of age.
-Issue-age- rated (also called "entry The premium is based on the age you are when who buy at a younger age and pwon't change as you get older.
-Mr. Han is 65.
-He buys a Medigap policy and pays a \$145 monthly premium. "issued") the of inflation Premiums may go up because of inflation and other factors but not because of your age.
+She also pays a \$165 monthly premium because, with this type of Medigap pricing, everyone pays the same price regardless of age.
+Issue-age- rated (also called "entry The premium is based on the age you are when you buy (are Premiums are lower for people who buy at a younger age and won't change as you get older.
+Premiums may go up because Mr. Han is 65.
+He buys a Medigap policy and pays a \$145 monthly premium. age-rated) you buy (are "issued") the "issued") the Medigap policy.
+Premiums may go up because of inflation and other factors but not because of your age.
 Mrs. Wright is 72.
 She buys the same Medigap policy as Mr. Han.
 Since she is older when she buys it, her monthly premium is \$175.
-Attained-age-rated The premium is based on your current age (the age you have "attained"), so your premium goes up as you get older.
+Attained-age-rated The premium is based on your current age (the age you've "attained"), so your premium goes up as you get older.
 Premiums are low for younger buyers but go up as you get older.
 They may be the least expensive at first, but they can eventually become the most expensive.
 Premiums may also go up because of inflation and other factors.
 Mrs. Anderson is 65.
 She buys a Medigap policy and pays a \$120 monthly premium.
-At 66, her premium goes up to \$126.
-At 67, her premium goes up to \$132.
-At 72, her premium goes up to \$165.
+Her premium will go up each year: • At 66, her premium goes up to \$126. • At 67, her premium goes up to \$132. • At 72, her premium goes up to \$165.
 Mr. Dodd is 72.
 He buys the same Medigap policy as Mrs. Anderson.
 He pays a \$165 monthly premium.
 His premium is higher than Mrs. Anderson's because it's based on his current age.
-Mr. Dodd's premium will go up each year.
-At 73, his premium goes up to \$171.
-At 74, his premium goes up to \$177.
+Mr. Dodd's premium will go up each year: • At 73, his premium goes up to \$171. • At 74, his premium goes up to \$177.